 When

-• When I think about landing on American soil for the first time in 3 years, I get excited.
+- When I think about landing on American soil for the first time in 3 years, I get excited.
 When I realize both of my kids remember nothing about the last time we were there, I can't wait to make new memories with them.
 When I realize I won't have to subtract 13 hours to remember what time I can call my family, or when my daughter talks about how much she can't wait to play with her cousins, I say "bring on July!"

-• When I read about a pastor in the Dallas Metroplex who has started his own fashion blog because it's just that important to stay current, trendy and "relevant," I want to throw up in my mouth just a little.
+- When I read about a pastor in the Dallas Metroplex who has started his own fashion blog because it's just that important to stay current, trendy and "relevant," I want to throw up in my mouth just a little.
 And I get a bit nervous remembering that re-entry culture shock is a real thing.

-• When the water is out for the 20th time this week and I just want to take a shower, I say July can't come fast enough.
+- When the water is out for the 20th time this week and I just want to take a shower, I say July can't come fast enough.
 When my helper shows up one day asking for a 42% raise and then I tell her we might have to cut back on her hours because 42% more per hour is a bit much, I am frustrated.
 And when my helper calls the next day to say she won't come to work because she has to "pay her electric bill," I feel played.
 The passive-aggressive way situations are dealt with here drive me C-R-A-Z-Y.

-• When I realize I'm on edge again today because people are staring and talking about us once more like we can't understand them and are simply monkeys at the zoo, I want to tell them they are in need of some serious manners.
+dysfunctionalculturally-appropriate fashion, and when she proceeds to spend over an hour washing, peeling, and chopping vegetables so I can play with my girls, I decide it's worth it.
+I think.
+I mean, in America, sure there are luxuries like frozen vegetables and sauce from a jar, but goodness gracious I get spoiled having a helper here. - When I realize I'm on edge again today because people are staring and talking about us once more like we can't understand them and are simply monkeys at the zoo, I want to tell them they are in need of some serious manners.
 And then I realize I have anger issues.
 Never before did I struggle with anger like I have since moving here.
 You know why?
 Sin.
 As if I have the right to not have to hear people talking about us or stare at us.
 And I realize it might be good to get some perspective outside the fishbowl again.

-• But when I think about the last year and how FAITHFUL the Father has been to give us joy and to allow us to see Him work in amazing ways, I am grateful.
+- But when I think about the last year and how FAITHFUL the Father has been to give us joy and to allow us to see Him work in amazing ways, I am grateful.
 I feel like we've received more blessings from this overseas journey than I could have fathomed if we'd lived here 100 years.
 And He doesn't even owe us a single one.

-• When I read in Luke about Jesus calming the storm and asking his disciples, "Where is your faith?"
+- When I read in Luke about Jesus calming the storm and asking his disciples, "Where is your faith?"
 I identify with the disciples.
 I feel pretty great about how much I trust the Lord until a trial comes along.
 Lord, fix me.

-• And when I think about how my heart really loves two countries at the same time for vastly different reasons, I am grateful for the opportunity to see some strengths and weaknesses in both cultures...and to have people to look forward to seeing on both sides of the ocean.
+- And when I think about how my heart really loves two countries at the same time for vastly different reasons, I am grateful for the opportunity to see some strengths and weaknesses in both cultures...and to have people to look forward to seeing on both sides of the ocean.
 I am blessed to be on this ride.

 Tuesday, May 8, 2012